grafana/agent/docs/sources/flow/tutorials/filtering-metrics.md

 ## Run the example

 The `prometheus.relabel` component is used to drop, add, or filter metrics.
-Run the following: `curl https://raw.githubusercontent.com/grafana/agent/main/docs/sources/flow/tutorials/assets/runt.sh -O && bash ./runt.sh relabel.flow`.
+Run the following: `curl https://raw.githubusercontent.com/grafana/agent/main/docs/sources/flow/tutorials/assets/runt.sh -O && bash ./runt.sh relabel.river`.

 The `runt.sh` script does: